luisdtk/SalutR/README.md

 * Seamless Syncing: Sync your plugin settings across devices and platforms to keep everything consistent, no matter where you are.

-* Fun for Nerds: Perfect for tech lovers, programmers, and creators—featuring challenges, coding resources, and fun interactions.
+* Fun for Nerds: Perfect for tech lovers, programmers, coding resources, and fun interactions.